lkuper/dissertation/dissertation/jfp-reviews-response.md

 Reviewer 2 made five major suggestions.
 We will try to summarize each of these suggestions briefly.

-> 1\. *Rather than join-semiattices and lub updates, a focus on posets
+> 1\. *Rather than join-semiattices and lub updates, focus on posets
 > and a more general form of update, starting from early in the
 > paper.*

-> 2\. *An answer to the question about consistent termination.*
+> 2\. *Give an answer to the question about consistent termination.*

-> 3\. *An account of how we deal with early termination and parallel-or.*
+> 3\. *Give an account of how we deal with early termination and parallel-or.*

+> 4\. *Either substantiate or remove the claim that we subsume Kahn process networks.*

 We address each of these in order as well:

-> 1\. *Rather than join-semiattices and lub updates, a focus on posets
+> 1\. *Rather than join-semiattices and lub updates, focus on posets
 > and a more general form of update, starting from early in the
 > paper.*